ksator/junos-automation-with-AWX/README.md

 ## install AWX

 Here's the [**install guide**](https://github.com/ansible/awx/blob/devel/INSTALL.md)
+Note: By default, AWX database is lost with reboots.
+You can change this behavior when you install AWX if you prefer AWX to keep its database after system restarts.
 I am running AWX as a containerized application.
 Issue the ```docker ps``` command to see what containers are running.
 ```